-You'd think you can just buy any ol' ab roller off Amazon and it will do just fine.
+You'd think you can buy any ol' ab roller off Amazon, and it will do just fine.
 However, you want to be a bit more thorough before you purchase one.

 Surprisingly, there are a lot of different versions of ab rollers you can choose from.
-Some are straightforward like the Gallant Ab Roller, others, like the Perfect Fitness Ab Carver Pro or the SuperV Ab Roller lets you steer them sideways so you can train your obliques, too.
-And there are the SKLZ Core Wheels which look like little dumbbells with wheels and you can use them for lateral movements too.
+Some are straightforward, like the Gallant Ab Roller; others, like the Perfect Fitness Ab Carver Pro or the SuperV Ab Roller, lets you steer them sideways so you can train your obliques, too.
+And there is the SKLZ Core Wheels which look like little dumbbells with wheels, and you can use them for lateral movements.

-You want to pick a robust ab roller with a high tensile-strength core.
+You want to pick a robust ab roller with a high tensile strength core.
 Also, the handles need to be ergonomic and padded, ideally, so your palm won't ache after each session.
-Some ab rollers come with foam knee pads as well so your knees won't get too abused during the exercise.
+Some ab rollers come with foam knee pads, so your knees won't get too abused during the exercise.